 When including published papers or manuscripts in your thesis, the status of the paper can be any of the following:

 - Not yet submitted

-Because you used CCaTS resources and services, including CTS courses, NIH requires you to cite the CTSA grant.
+Because you used CCaTS resources and services, including CTSC courses, the National Institutes of Health requires you to cite the CTSA grant.

-For more information about thesis content and format, review the Mayo Clinic Graduate School of Biomedical Sciences Thesis Guidelines document located on Mayo Graduate School's Forms intranet page under MCGSBS Thesis Guidelines and Thesis Defense and Thesis Submission (must be logged in to the Mayo network).
+Mayo Clinic Graduate School of Biomedical Sciences (MCGSBS) has more information about thesis content and format.
+Review the MCGSBS Thesis Guidelines document located on the school's Master's Forms intranet page (must be logged in to the Mayo Clinic network).

 Final thesis review process